webis-de/archive-query-log/README.md

 For running the CLI and crawl a query log on your own machine, please refer to the [instructions for single-machine deployments](#single-machine-pypidocker).
 If instead you want to scale up and run the crawling pipelines on a cluster, please refer to the [instructions for cluster deployments](#cluster-helmkubernetes).

-### Single-Machine (PyPi/Docker)
+### Single-machine (PyPi/Docker)

 To run the Archive Query Log CLI on your machine, you can either use our [PyPi package](#installation-pypi) or the [Docker image](#installation-docker).
 (If you absolutely need to, you can also install the [Python CLI](#installation-python-from-source) or the Docker image from source.)

 #### Installation (PyPi)

-First you need to install [Python 3.10](https://python.org/downloads/), the [Protobuf compiler](https://grpc.io/docs/protoc-installation/), and [pipx](https://pypa.github.io/pipx/installation/) (this allows you to install the AQL CLI in a virtual environment).Then, you can install the Archive Query Log CLI by running:
+First you need to install [Python 3.10](https://python.org/downloads/), the [Protobuf compiler](https://grpc.io/docs/protoc-installation/), and [pipx](https://pypa.github.io/pipx/installation/) (this allows you to install the AQL CLI in a virtual environment).
+Then, you can install the Archive Query Log CLI by running:

 ```shell
 pipx install archive-query-log
 ```

 Now you can run the Archive Query Log CLI by running:

 ```shell
 aql --help
 ```